HewlettPackard/oneview-ansible/README.md

 # HPE OneView SDK for Ansible

+## 📢 This project is no longer being maintained.
+Please use the newer [Ansible Collection](https://github.com/HewlettPackard/oneview-ansible-collection) project.

 ## Build Status

 OV Version | 6.10 | 6.00 | 5.60 | 5.50 | 5.40 |